 This Constitution and its Bylaws were ratified by at least fifty-one percent (51%) of the Contract Faculty of Miramar College.
 This Constitution and/or Bylaws may be amended at the recommendation of the Amendments and Bylaws Committee, with sixty percent (60%) of the present and voting Senators approving, or by a motion from the floor, with two thirds (2/3) of the present and voting Senators approving.

-The Constitution and its Bylaws should be reviewed in the Spring of the President-Elect’s term, with any approved changes to take effect at the start of the next academic year.
+The Constitution and its Bylaws should be reviewed in the Spring Semester, as necessary, with any approved changes to take effect at the start of the next academic year.

 End of Constitution